savespain-covid19/Save-Spain/README.md

 I have been thinking a lot about the difference between the COVID-19 related mortality in Italy and Germany (during comparable periods 2.5% (now 6%) and 0.2%).

-How is there so huge difference?
+Why is there such a big difference?

-### Critical care beds (ICU)
+### Intensive  care beds (ICU)

-Italy has over twice less critical care beds (ICU) than in Germany.
+Italy only has half the number of intensive care beds (ICU) than Germany.

 ![EU UK critical care beds](graphs/EU_UK_critical_care_beds.webp)